Jaw Clenching and Bruxism Treatment in Marylebone

 questions

-Will masseter botulinum toxin stop my grinding completely?
+Will masseter muscle-relaxing injections stop my grinding completely?

 Not completely — but it significantly reduces the force of clenching, which is what drives the symptoms.
 Most patients report headaches and jaw pain resolving within 2 to 4 weeks of treatment.
 Audible grinding usually quietens substantially.
-The night-guard mouth-splint should still be worn for ongoing dental protection; the toxin treats the muscle, the splint protects the teeth.
+The night-guard mouth-splint should still be worn for ongoing dental protection; the injections treat the muscle, the splint protects the teeth.

 Will my jawline look thinner?